How do you maintain your integrity as a leader?

 1. Keeping your word

 I’ve seen leaders fall into this trap many times.
-Typically, a leader will say they are going to do something, it might be around reward or terms of employment, or even improving something, and nothing happens.
-Mostly this occurs not because leaders are disingenuous with their promises, but mainly because of procrastination.
+Typically, a leader will say they are going to do something.
+It might be around reward or terms of employment, or even improving something.
+Then, in the end, nothing happens.
+Mostly this occurs not because leaders are disingenuous with their promises.
+It is because of procrastination.
 The trouble with procrastinating on a promise is by the time you get around to following through, you have already lost the trust and confidence of your team.

 2. Making fair decisions